 You will now travel deeper into the heart of South East Wales by leaving Monmouth on the B4233 Rockfield Road past the Rolls of Monmouth golf course and estate.
 This name derives from the Rolls family whose lands you will be passing through.
 The most famous member of this family was Charles Rolls who formed a motor car building partnership with Henry Royce.
 This country route through lush green farmland and cattle grazing at pasture will take you to the charming Welsh town of Abergavenny with its castle and 16th Tithe Barn.
 Both buildings are worth a look.
 If you park in the town car park by the River Gavenny and bus station it's a short walk to the old barn and St Mary's Priory and in the other direction, up the hill to the castle with its museum and views.

-From here its time to head up into the mountains by taking the A40 road towards Crickhowell and, after driving through the town, there will be a righthand turning about a mile further on, this will put you on the A479 over the scenic mountain pass towards Talgarth.
+From here its time to head up into the high ground and moorland by taking the A40 road towards Crickhowell, birthplace in 1790 of George Everest who gave his name to the world's highest peak, and after driving through the town, there will be a righthand turning about a mile further on, this will put you on the A479 over the scenic mountain pass towards Talgarth.
 There are spectacular views on either side as you climb up through the Brecon Beacons into wild moorland and rocky terrain.
 Once you've negotiated the bendy road down the hillside into Talgarth take a right turn onto the A4078, then just a few miles further on a right onto the A438 eastbound then at Glasbury join the B4350 to Hay-on-Wye, the world famous "town of books".

 The pretty town of Hay-on-Wye lies on a stone bluff just south of the River Wye and as you walk around its narrow streets and alleys you will come across bookshop after bookshop.
 Over thirty of these stores can be found throughout the village.
 So popular is this "town of books" that there is a very large parking area, signposted as soon as you enter the town, a very informative tourist information centre and plenty of cosy tea rooms and pubs.
 The first second-hand bookshop opened here in 1962 and now Hay boasts a huge literary festival every year attracting nearly a million visitors.
 It is a great place to browse, even the old castle has its collection of previously owned novels and magazines on sale.
 Around every corner you may find a pricey leather-bound first edition in a locked glass case or a shelf of weather beaten romance novels sitting next to an honesty box.
 That familiar musty smell of old books fills the air as you stroll around.